cadenmarinozzi/OpenBeanieProject/README.md

 First, make sure you install any packages by running `./install.sh` in the terminal.
 IF YOU ARE GETTING ERRORS, TRY RUNNING THESE COMMANDS IN THE TERMINAL: `npm install` and then `pip3 install -r requirements.txt`

+# CD into the backend directory

+Run `cd backend` in the terminal.

 ## Running the code

 Run `npm start` in the terminal.